DataBiosphere/azul/.github/PULL_REQUEST_TEMPLATE/hotfix.md

 - [ ] Squashed PR branch and rebased onto `prod`
 - [ ] Sanity-checked history
 - [ ] Pushed PR branch to GitHub
-- [ ] Title of merge commit starts with title from this PR
+- [ ] The title of the merge commit starts with the title of this PR
-- [ ] Added PR reference to merge commit title
+- [ ] Added PR # reference to merge commit title
 - [ ] Collected commit title tags in merge commit title <sub>but exclude any `p` tags</sub>
 - [ ] Moved connected issue to *Merged prod* column in ZenHub
 - [ ] Pushed merge commit to GitHub